-- The organisation must be ISO 9001 certified. - The test laboratory must be covered by the certification, and the performance test must be included in the quality management system. - Nordic Ecolabelling is to be given access to all the raw data from the performance test.
+- The organisation must be ISO 9001 certified or certified according to the International Features Standards (IFS) standard for Household and Personal Care. - The test laboratory must be covered by the certification, and the performance test must be included in the quality management system. - Nordic Ecolabelling is to be given access to all the raw data from the performance test.

-The applicant's own laboratory may be approved to carry out performance tests even if the test laboratory and the performance test are not covered by ISO 9001 certification.
+The applicant's own laboratory may be approved to carry out performance tests even if the test laboratory and the performance test are not covered by ISO 9001 or IFS standard for Household and Personal Care certification.
 The following conditions must be met:

-- The organisation must have a quality assurance system and an ISO 9001 certification.
+- The organisation must have a quality assurance system and an ISO 9001 or IFS standard for Household and Personal Care certification.
 The laboratory and the performance test do not have to be within the certification, but it needs to be described in that system.
 Nordic Ecolabelling is to be given access to all the raw data from the performance test. - The laboratory must document that the test method used is aimed at differentiating between different laundry detergents or stain removers, and that the results achieved are reproducible. - It must be possible for Nordic Ecolabelling to come and observe the performance of a test.

-Ecotoxicological test methods
+2 Ecotoxicological test methods

 International test methods (OECD Guidelines for the Testing of Chemicals) or similar methods must be used.
 If equivalent methods are used, these must be evaluated by an independent body and controlled by Nordic Ecolabelling to ensure that the test results are equivalent.
 The test methods to be used are specified below.
 3 Aquatic toxicity

 Acute aquatic toxicity is tested with the aid of test methods Nos.
 201, 202, 203 and 212 in OECD guidelines for testing of chemicals or equivalent test methods.
 Other scientifically accepted test methods can be used if the test result is evaluated by an independent body and controlled by Nordic Ecolabelling.

 For chronic aquatic toxicity test methods nos.
 210, 211, 215 and 229 in the OECD Guideline for the Testing of Chemicals or equivalent test methods are used.
 OECD 201 can be used as chronic test if chronic endpoints are chosen.